nicola-cab/cpp_sandbox/multithreading/task_system/README.md

-Desing Task System (concurency presentation given by Sean Parent)
+Desing Task System
 ===================

+All this code has been partially copied and inspired by the talk given by Sean Parent on concurrency.

 Implementation of a simple task system + task stealing.
 The task system is implementend gradually, following different approaches.
 There are 3 different implementations for this task system: